ZilvinasVysniauskas/cleaning-services-assignment-heroku/README.md

 Download record:

 Download all records
-Download all records from date A to Date B
-Download all records from time A to time B
-Download all records from time A to time B AND  date A to Date B
+Download all records from date A to Date B: added proof (date A cannot be greater the date B) Download all records from time A to time B added proof (time A cannot be greater the time B) Download all records from time A to time B AND  date A to Date B
 ______________________________